London Guards

-The London Guards is an Army Reserve formation within the British Army comprising the reserve companies of the Grenadier, Coldstream, Scots and Irish Guards.
-On formation, these companies drew their personnel from the London Regiment, which traces its history back to the formation of that regiment in 1908 when 26 separate Volunteer Force battalions were brought together.
-The London Guards is not a regiment; the companies wear the uniform, and follow the traditions, of their foot guards regiment.
+The London Guards is an administrative organisation of the British Army covering the reserve companies of the Grenadier, Coldstream, Scots and Irish Guards.
+On formation, these companies drew their personnel from the London Regiment, which traces its history back to the formation of that regiment in 1908, when 26 separate Volunteer Force battalions were brought together.
+The London Guards is not a regiment; the companies wear the uniform and follow the traditions of their foot guards regiment.